Change in Covid Response Team Policy/Practices

 Teladoc - telemedicine (medical) and mental health

 • Mental Health - Access to licensed therapists, psychologists, psychiatrists, or other behavioral health specialists from home or school.
-Services are 100% confidential and unlimited visits are included in your plan.
+Services include unlimited visits.

 • myStrength - Access to flexible and comprehensive digital programs with proven tools and dedicated support for stress, depression, sleep, and more.